Relative Phase Equivariant Deep Neural Systems for Physical Layer Communications: Results

 \paragraph{Impact of group size.} We mentioned earlier that we use the group equivariant approach with $C_5$ as the discrete approximation of $\mathbb{T}$.
 We did so because we found that this approach provided a sweet spot between performance and the number of group elements that we needed to evaluate.
 To evaluate the impact of the choice of subgroup, we look at the following two variations.
 First, we tested the effect of different subgroups of $\mathbb{T}$ on the mean BER.
 Here, the mean BER refers to an average over the entire BER curve.
-We compared these with a ConvNeXt of similar size, denoted $Base$, in Figure~\ref{fig:group_size}.
+We compared these with a ConvNeXt of similar size, denoted $C_1-Base$, in Figure~\ref{fig:group_size}.
 We can take multiple points from this comparison.
-First, we see that a small group such as $C_3$ is sufficient to achieve a significant performance increase.
+First, we see that there is no performance improvement for $C_2$.
+While $C_2$ performs aggregation over two phase offsets, the kernel size is still $1$.
+This means that no functions are learned across group elements.
+Second, we see that a small group such as $C_3$ is sufficient to achieve a significant performance increase.
 Interestingly, the next largest performance improvement comes from the transition of $C_3$ to $C_4$.
 Afterwards, no significant improvements are made in increasing the size of the subgroup.
 The 16-QAM constellation being identical under 90-degree rotations may explain why the BER reductions are maximal under $C_4$.
 Overall, our results indicate that the majority of the mean BER improvement is likely to come from the inclusion of the equivariance.
 Further, subgroup sizes larger than the possible phase ambiguities do not seem to make a significant improvement.